Kirosha-Team/App/README.md

 </div>

 > [!CAUTION]
-> this project is discontinued due to bugs and poor optimization
+> this project is discontinued due to bugs and poor optimization.

 ## About this project